tadeusz-tomczak/tilb/README.md

 # Taichi Lattice Boltmann

 Taichi Lattice Boltzmann (tilb) is an implementation of the lattice-Boltzmann method in [Taichi](https://github.com/taichi-dev/taichi).
-The code is loosely based on [LBM_Taichi](https://github.com/hietwll/LBM_Taichi) project, but with significantly redesigned the code to improve performance and handle a wider set of boundary conditions.
+The code is loosely based on [LBM_Taichi](https://github.com/hietwll/LBM_Taichi) project but with significantly redesigned code to improve performance and handle a wider set of boundary conditions.
+For details please see https://arxiv.org/submit/3904726/preview.

 ## Usage
 tilb is designed as a main library (``tilb.py`` file) and separate script used for setting and running a simulation.
 Four example simulation are provided: